samyak1999/previous-bnomial-questions/April_22.md

 How would you approach this problem if you were in Ted's shoes?
  Options-

     - Use an unsupervised learning algorithm to produce potentially interesting ways to segment the customers.
-(Correct Answer)
     - Define beforehand a few segments, and train a supervised learning algorithm to classify every customer into one of them.
     - Use a supervised learning algorithm to produce potentially interesting ways to segment the customers.
     - Use a semi-supervised learning algorithm to process the data, thus taking advantage of both supervised and unsupervised techniques.